 Pushing down on every area of the crib mattress, there was no point at which we could feel any evidence of innerspring coils.
 That is a very good sign!

 The Mattress Surfaces

 Contours says the cover is composed of a cotton blend that provides surface breathability for your baby.

 We had to test that out!
 If you saw us doing this test, you would think we're crazy!
-We literally mash our faces into the mattress and make sure we can breath normally.
+We literally mash our faces into the mattress and make sure we can breathe normally.